If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

 5. Do research on the market value of your job, and use that info to prep for asking for a raise or looking for a new job.

 6. Donate to Emily’s List, an organization dedicated to helping to elect progressive, pro-abortion rights women to office.

-7. Donate to Support the Girls to give homeless women in North America bras and menstrual products.
+7. Donate to Support the Girls to give women experiencing homelessness in North America bras and menstrual products.

 8. Sign up to mentor young women at Big Brothers, Big Sisters of America.

 9. Donate to Girls Not Brides, aimed at ending child marriage.

 10. Donate to CARE International, which focuses on fighting for the rights of women and girls, who make up 70% of the world’s poorest people.

 11. Binge-watch Workin’ Moms (available on Netflix).

 12. Watch Everything Everywhere All At Once, (available on Amazon Prime), a sci-fi adventure film that’s really about the relationship between a mother and her daughter.
 The two main actresses have been nominated for multiple awards for their moving performances.

 13. Watch A League of Their Own (available on Amazon), a show based on the movie based on the real life World War II-era women’s professional baseball league.
 If you found the representation in the original film lacking, then this show, which features multiple queer characters and people of color as main characters, will be a refreshing (and realistic) new take.